Circle Wealth Management LLC Reduces Stock Position in Pfizer Inc. (NYSE:PFE)

 Analyst Ratings Changes

 PFE has been the subject of several analyst reports.
-The Goldman Sachs Group set a $50.00 price objective on Pfizer in a research report on Thursday, September 1st.
-Morgan Stanley lowered their price objective on Pfizer from $52.00 to $49.00 and set an “equal weight” rating for the company in a research report on Friday, July 8th.
+Berenberg Bank set a $50.00 price objective on Pfizer in a research report on Friday, May 27th.
+SVB Leerink lowered their price objective on Pfizer from $55.00 to $53.00 and set a “market perform” rating for the company in a research report on Friday, July 29th.
 Barclays set a $50.00 price objective on Pfizer in a research report on Thursday, September 1st.
-Berenberg Bank set a $50.00 price objective on Pfizer in a research report on Friday, May 27th.
-Finally, JPMorgan Chase & Co. set a $57.00 price objective on Pfizer in a research report on Tuesday, June 28th.
+JPMorgan Chase & Co. set a $57.00 price target on Pfizer in a research note on Tuesday, June 28th.
+Finally, UBS Group set a $59.00 price target on Pfizer in a research note on Thursday, September 1st.
 Nine research analysts have rated the stock with a hold rating, ten have issued a buy rating and one has issued a strong buy rating to the company’s stock.
 Based on data from MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and an average price target of $57.33.

 About Pfizer